aaimio/ooniprobe/README.md

 Docker wrapper for OONI Probe, a tool designed to measure internet censorship by testing whether websites and apps are accessible.

-- For more information visit the [OONI website](https://ooni.org) & [OONI Probe CLI repo](https://github.com/ooni/probe-cli).
+- Contribute spare bandwidth to help measure internet censorship
 - [Things you should know before running OONI Probe](https://ooni.org/about/risks/)
+- For more information visit the [OONI website](https://ooni.org) & [OONI Probe CLI repo](https://github.com/ooni/probe-cli)

 ## Getting started

-Running the Docker image will:
+Running the Docker image will do the following:

 1. Launch the OONI Probe CLI and start tests in [`unattended` mode](https://ooni.org/support/ooni-probe-cli#ooniprobe-run-unattended)
 2. After tests complete, the container will `sleep` for 6 hours until the next run (if enabled through [env](#environment-variables))
-   - Alternatively you could set up a cron or other type of orchestration to periodically run these tests.

 ### Docker Compose